January 22, 2026

 Right-Size Packaging

-- Use minimal, yet protective packaging engineered to fit within parcel carrier DIM limits.
-Avoid void fill that inflates volume unnecessarily.
+• Use minimal yet protective packaging engineered to fit within parcel carrier DIM limits.

 Accurate Measurement and Weighing

-- Enforce “no label without accurate dims and weight” rules to eliminate costly invoice corrections.
+• Enforce “no label without accurate dims and weight” rules.

-- Store this manifest data alongside orders for easy audit and dispute resolution.
+• Store manifest data alongside orders for easy audit and dispute resolution.

 Mode-Switching Decision Rules

-Define clear, enforceable rules governing when to ship via parcel, multi-piece parcel programs, hundredweight/multiweight, or LTL:
+Define clear rules governing when to ship via parcel, multi-piece programs, hundredweight, or LTL:

-- If shipping multiple cartons to one address exceeds parcel size or weight thresholds, compare costs for multi-piece parcel rates versus shifting to LTL.
+• If shipping multiple cartons to one address exceeds parcel thresholds, compare multi-piece parcel rates versus LTL.

-- When a single package approaches dimensional or weight surcharge triggers, consider splitting into two smaller parcels or moving to LTL.
+• When a single package approaches surcharge triggers, consider splitting into two smaller parcels.

-- For long or lightweight items prone to triggering Additional Handling (curtains, foam tubes, rods), design custom, machine-friendly packaging.
+• For long or lightweight items prone to Additional Handling, design custom machine-friendly packaging.

 Address Quality and Label Accuracy